How to Fix a Curved Spine

 How to Fix Curve in Lower Back (Lumbar Lordosis)

-• Stretching Hamstrings: Tight hamstrings can pull the pelvis forward, worsening lumbar lordosis.
+• Stretching Hamstrings: Tight hamstrings can tilt the pelvis forward, worsening the curve, so regular stretching is beneficial.

 Exercises to Correct a Curved Spine